karenetheridge/Dist-Zilla-Plugin-PromptIfStale/README.md

     The name of a module to check for.
 Can be provided more than once.

+- `check_authordeps`

+    A boolean, defaulting to false, indicating that all authordeps in `dist.ini` (like what is done by `dzil authordeps`) should be checked.

+    As long as this option is not explicitly set to false, a check is always made for authordeps being installed (but the indexed version is not checked).
+This serves as a fast way to guard against a build blowing up later through the inadvertent lack of fulfillment of an explicit `; authordep` declaration.

 - `check_all_plugins`

     A boolean, defaulting to false, indicating that all plugins being used to